 Products affected by the US-China tariffs

 Tariffs initially targeted machinery and tooling, such as lasers and gas vessels.
-As such, the first two rounds had a very limited impact on American ecommerce companies and Amazon sellers.
+As such, the first two rounds had a limited impact on American e-commerce companies and Amazon sellers.
 A few examples follow below:

-- Molds for rubber or plastics, injection or compression types, other than for shoe machinery or for manufacture of semiconductor devices
+Molds for rubber or plastics, injection or compression types, other than for shoe machinery or for the manufacture of semiconductor devices